Automattic/gravatar/web/packages/hovercards/CONTRIBUTING.md

 1. Fork and clone the repository.
 2. Create a new branch, using [the branch naming scheme](https://github.com/Automattic/wp-calypso/blob/trunk/docs/git-workflow.md#branch-naming-scheme), e.g. `add/a-cool-feature` or `fix/100-a-bug`.
+3. Navigate to the project directory by running `cd web/packages/hovercards`.
-3. Install the dependencies by running `yarn install`.
+4. Install the dependencies by running `yarn install`.
 Make sure your Node version matches the minimum requirement specified in the `package.json` file.
-4. Build the library in development mode using `yarn build:watch`.
+5. Build the library in development mode using `yarn build:watch`.
 This command compiles the code and watches for changes.
-5. **In a new terminal**, start a local server with `yarn start`.
+6. **In a new terminal**, start a local server with `yarn start`.
 Now you can modify the code in the `src` folder and test it (or the output formats) in the `playground` directory.
-6. Update or add the related types if necessary.
+7. Update or add the related types if necessary.
-7. If needed, update the relevant documentation such as [README.md](web/packages/hovercards/README.md) or [CONTRIBUTING.md](web/packages/hovercards/CONTRIBUTING.md).
+8. If needed, update the relevant documentation such as [README.md](README.md) or [CONTRIBUTING.md](CONTRIBUTING.md).
-8. Commit your changes and check if all the automated tests pass.
+9. Commit your changes and check if all the automated tests pass.
 (You can fix linting errors by running `yarn lint:<TYPE> --fix`)
-9. Create a Pull Request with your changes.
+10. Create a Pull Request with your changes.

 ### Scripts